Ciphey/CipheyDocs/docs/install.rst

    python3 -c "import sys; print(sys.version)"

 If Python is installed, one of these commands will run and will output the version number.
-Ciphey onlysupports numbers higher than 3.6.
+Ciphey only supports numbers higher than 3.6.
 If you see “2” or anything below “3.6”, we’ll need to install a more up to date version.